sparkflows/sparkflows-docs/docs/installation/installation/deployment-requirements/index.rst

 Infrastructure Deployment Requirements
 =====
-This document outlines recommended setup for deploying Fire Insights on a cloud provider in your tenant.
+This document outlines recommended setup for deploying Sparkflows on a cloud provider in your tenant.
 Supported cloud providers are:

 - Amazon Web Services (AWS)
 - Microsoft Azure